dermesser/uvco/README.md

 * Anonymous pipes (operating-system-backed) and typed buffered channels (like Go's)
 * Timer functionality (`sleep`, `tick`)

+## Context

-Promises (backed by coroutines) are run eagerly; you don't have to schedule or await them.
+Promises (backed by coroutines) are run eagerly; you don't have to schedule or await them for the underlying coroutine to run.

-Many types of I/O-backed coroutines are run on a scheduler ([`src/scheduler.h`](src/scheduler.h)), which you don't need to care much about.
-Other types always use eager execution, i.e. an awaiting coroutine is resumed immediately from the callback of the I/O it is waiting on.
+Where I/O causes a coroutine to be resumed, the coroutine will typically be run by the scheduler ([`src/scheduler.h`](src/scheduler.h)), which you don't need to care about.
+Other types of events, such as a generator yielding or a coroutine returning, will cause awaiting code to be resumed directly on the call stack.

-The scheduler is configurable and allows either immediate execution (on the callstack of a callback) or deferred execution (after finishing all I/O, before the next I/O poll).
-Use the doxygen documentation to find how to best use it.
+However, as a user you shouldn't have to care about this.
+While you can set the scheduling mode for I/O events in `uvco::runMain()` (`Deferred` vs.
+`Immediate`), the externally visible behavior should be the same, and code will work in both modes.
+If it doesn't: that's a bug in uvco.

-Also, some types - like buffers received by sockets - use simplistic types like strings.
-This will need to be generalized.
+Some types - like buffers received by sockets - use simple types like strings, which are easy to handle but not super efficient.
+This may need to be generalized.

-For specific examples, take a look at `src/event_loop.cc` (which sets up an event loop and runs various asynchronous operations for manual testing), or check out the unit tests in `test/`.

 ## Goal